m-Py/must-link-anticlustering/README.md

 **R packages**

 - `anticlust`
-  * Currently I use a development version 0.8.6.9999, which implements the cannot-link method; it will be part of the release in the near future
+  * Currently I use a development version 0.8.6.9999, which implements the cannot-link method; it will be part of the release in the near future.
+For now, it has to be installed from a development branch from Github.
   * `if (!require("remotes", quietly = TRUE)) install.packages("remotes")`
   * `remotes::install_github("m-Py/anticlust", ref = "additional_solvers")`
 - `OSAT` (For Simulation Study)